 Ohio is home.
 I’m settled in the suburbs outside of Dayton, Ohio.
 My heart is in the rolling hills and mountains of Appalachia.
 My grandparents coming from Kentucky, that culture and way of life is still strong in my blood.
 That accent too.
 My Nana (Dad’s mom) was from London, England.
 Aside from that, my family line is deeply rooted in Appalachia.
 I enjoy genealogy research.
 Prior to many generations in Kentucky, most of my ancestors settled in Virginia or North Carolina and had come over from England and Ireland (a few from Germany).
 I’d love to live out in the mountains, but I’ll stay close to family.
 Ohio is such a beautiful state.
-We have rolling hills in the south, a large Amish population to the north, and miles of peaceful farmland and country roads.
-Get away from the city and it’s a wonderful place to be.
+We have rolling hills in the south, miles of peaceful farmland, beautiful nature and country roads.
+While I'm not a city person (I despise traffic), Dayton does have a lot to offer and many great people.
+This is a wonderful place to be.
 Ohio will always be home.

 I'm Christian.
 I’m Apostolic Pentecostal.
 I was formerly atheist.
 Deciding to follow Jesus was a life-changing decision that I am forever grateful I made.
 I became a Christian in November 2005 at 17 years old.
 Jesus is my Lord and Savior.
 I was baptized in Jesus’ name and filled with the Holy Spirit in spring of 2011.
 I attend an amazing church that happens to be WPF.
 I’m not affiliated with a denomination.
 I do my best to follow the bible as I grow in my understanding of his word.
 My faith is a big part of my lifestyle and daily walk.
 Check out my blog series on my faith journey to learn more.